Dike Maintenance Act Approvals

 Not all flood protection works in British Columbia are considered to be dikes.
 Therefore, some structures are not subject to regulation under the DMA.
 For example, erosion protection works are generally not regulated, unless they directly protect a dike or form part of a larger diking system.

 Under the DMA, a private dike is a dike built on private property that protects only that property.
 Private dikes are not regulated under the DMA and approvals are not required for works related to private dikes.
-However, work related to private dikes may require authorizations and approvals under other pieces of legislation such as the Water Act and the Fisheries Act.
+However, work related to private dikes may require authorizations and approvals under other pieces of legislation such as the Water Sustainability Act and the Fisheries Act.